The 10 Best User Engagement Tools and Software for SaaS in 2021

 Userpilot enables you to easily build engaging onboarding flows into your product, with no code required.

-This helps you to drive retention and encourages your customers to engage with your product on a deeper level.
+This helps you to drive retention, improve customer loyalty, improve customer experience and encourages your customers to engage with your product on a deeper level and adopt your product.

-Userpilot also offers NPS surveys, so you can collect feedback directly within your product.
+Userpilot also offers NPS surveys, so you can collect customer feedback directly within your product and measure customer satisfaction.

-This helps you gather valuable feedback which you can use to adapt your onboarding and improve user engagement.
+This helps you gather valuable feedback which you can use to adapt your onboarding and increase customer engagement.

 You can compare what these different segments do in your product, and send different messaging to different groups.